RAF Lakenheath: Libya

 Over 1,000 people demonstrated outside RAF Lakenheath in protest at the 1986 United States bombing of Libya.

 Protestors including Jeremy Corbyn, outside RAF Lakenheath in 2006.

-Iraq war and later
+Iraq war

 The 2003 invasion of Iraq sparked a new wave of peace protests.
 In one incident, 9 protestors gained access to the base by cutting through its perimeter fence.
 The protestors rode bicycles along the main runway, before chaining themselves together.

 Activists later established a 'peace camp' outside RAF Lakenheath to draw attention to the base.

 In 2006, a group of 200 people protested against the alleged nuclear weapons stored at RAF Lakenheath.
 There were further protests on this issue in 2008.

+Iran war

+During the Iran War, a protest was held outside the station on 4 April 2026 following reports that a US fighter jet had been shot down by Iran on 3 April, with some media outlets claiming it had taken off from RAF Lakenheath.
+On 5 April 2026, around seven demonstrators were arrested at the base for allegedly supporting the banned Palestine Action group.

+On 8 April 2026, further protests took place outside RAF Lakenheath, during which demonstrators staged a blockade of multiple base entrances.
+Suffolk Police arrested 13 individuals after protestors locked themselves to vehicles, a large peace symbol, and each other, causing several hours of disruption to traffic and access to the base.
+Seven people were subsequently charged with offences including locking on, attempted locking on, and obstruction of the highway, and were released on bail.
+The protest, organised by the Lakenheath Alliance for Peace, was part of wider opposition to the United States and Israel's involvement in the conflict with Iran.